 in 1990 and requires professors of Catholic theology within Catholic

-colleges and universities obtain a "mandatum", or mandate,
+colleges and universities obtain a mandatum, or mandate, from the local

-.
+bishop.
 Professors must petition for the mandate, the purpose of which

 and “refrain from putting forth as Catholic teaching anything contrary

 to the Church's Magisterium.”
 Such a petition may be denied by the local

 bishop, or a given mandate withdrawn if the bishop deems that the theologian

 is not teaching doctrine that accords with the Magisterium of the Church;

 in other words, if it does not proceed